 US sends carriers to South China Sea during Chinese drills

-WASHINGTON: The United States is sending two aircraft carriers into the South China Sea at the same time as China is conducting military exercises in the contested waterway, the Wall Street Journal reported.
+The USS Nimitz and USS Ronald Reagan were carrying out operations and exercises in the South China Sea "to support a free and open Indo-Pacific," the navy said in a statement.

-The USS Ronald Reagan and USS Nimitz would be in the South China Sea from Saturday (Jul 4), the US news outlet quoted the strike group commander as saying.
+It did not say exactly where the exercises were being conducted in the South China Sea, which extends for some 1,500km and 90 per cent of which is claimed by China despite the protests of its neighbours.

-"The purpose is to show an unambiguous signal to our partners and allies that we are committed to regional security and stability," Rear Admiral George M Wikoff was quoted as saying.
+"The purpose is to show an unambiguous signal to our partners and allies that we are committed to regional security and stability," Rear Admiral George M Wikoff was quoted as saying by the Wall Street Journal, which first reported the exercises.

 China dismissed the US criticism of its drills on Friday and suggested the United States was to blame for increasing tensions.